savonet/book/workflow.md

 There are two kinds of transitions.
 Transitions between two different children of a switch are not problematic.
 Transitions between different tracks of the same source are more tricky, since they involve a fast forward computation of the end of a track before feeding it to the transition function: such a thing is only possible when only one operator is using the source, otherwise it'll get out of sync.

+TODO: explain how to save the values with persistency

 ##### Switch-based transitions
 The switch-based operators (`switch`, `fallback` and `random`) support transitions.
 For every child, you can specify a transition function computing the output stream when moving from one child to another.
 This function is given two `source` parameters: the child which is about to be left, and the new selected child.
 The default transition is `fun (a,b) -> b`, it simply relays the new selected child source.